Alexstarter/globalpost_starter/modules/globalpostshipping/README.md

 An example of the stored log structure is available in [`docs/logs/sample_auto_shipment_log.json`](../../docs/logs/sample_auto_shipment_log.json).

+### Debug logging and troubleshooting

+Enable the **Enable debug logging** switch in the module settings when you need to troubleshoot API issues.
+Sanitised request metadata and retry attempts are written to the PrestaShop log without exposing personal data or credentials.
+Disable the switch once finished and consult [`docs/error-handling.md`](../../docs/error-handling.md) for the list of mapped error codes.

 ## Development

 Install Composer dependencies and enable PSR-4 autoloading with: